Sticks and Stones: Hurtful Words Damage the Brain

-Verbal abuse in childhood inflicts lsting physical effects on brain structure
+Verbal abuse in childhood inflicts lasting physical effects on brain structure.

 Young adults, ages 18-25, with no history of exposure to domestic violence, sexual abuse, or parental physical abuse, were asked to rate their childhood exposure to parental and peer verbal abuse when they were children, and then they were given a brain scan.